OfficeDev/Microsoft-Teams-Samples/samples/graph-chat-lifecycle/nodejs/README.md

     * TeamsTab.Create
     * TeamsTab.ReadWriteForChat
     * TeamsTab.ReadWrite.All
 -   Click on Add permissions.
-Please make sure to grant the admin consent for the required permissions.
 13. Navigate to **Authentication**
     If an app hasn't been granted IT admin consent, users will have to provide consent the first time they use an app.
     Set a redirect URI: